OrsoEric/HOWTO-ComfyUI/logs/2025-12-08 Trying ROCm Windows.md

 looks competent, I had listed 2s on previous build, it could be faster. but this is easy.
 The VAE decode is what ROCm really struggles with.

 ## Flux Dev FP8

+Flux Dev has been a solid model for many months, it has good prompt adherence, good image output.

 I'm using a FP8 16.8GB dev safetensor with CLIP and VAE all in one, I don't remember the download link